 |Hiking Trail||6.9 mi.
 Southeast of Central Calibishie|

-Even though most visitors are drawn by the beaches, that isn't the only way to experience the natural beauty of the land.
-Calibishie and nearby areas some great choices, including 6 waterfalls and a cave.
+Even though most tourists are drawn by the beautiful coastline, those aren't the only way to experience the natural beauty of the land.
+Calibishie and nearby areas multiple options, including 6 waterfalls and a cave.

-An additional place to consider is Brandy Falls.
-It is located 5.7 mi.
+A second option to consider is Brandy Falls.
+It is found 5.7 mi.
 West of central Calibishie.
 To reach this waterfall, an ATV is recommended, as the trail leading to it is slippery and can lead to injury.
 The trail is located off the main road that passes through Dos D' Ane, and cuts of the North Peninsula from the rest of the island.

 |Brandy Falls||Waterfall||5.7 mi.
 West of Central Calibishie|